stanley-fork/WFGY/TensionUniverse/BlackHole/Q016_new_axioms_for_ch.md

 2. `AxiomSwitchRouter`

-   * Role: route reasoning steps through different branches depending on the current CH tag, and maintain a history of context switches.
+   * Role: route reasoning steps through different branches depending on the current CH tag and maintain a history of context switches.

    * Interface: